Are these the best robotics stocks and ETFs to watch?

 Robotics shares and ETFs summed up

-- Robotic capabilities increase speed, efficiency and reliability, and therefore productivity and output, resulting in an increased demand for the latest and greatest technologies
+- Robotic capabilities improve speed, efficiency and reliability, resulting in an increased demand for the latest and greatest technologies

 - Robotics shares give you exposure to an individual company, while robotics ETFs give you broader exposure by tracking the prices of a collection of related stocks

-- You can trade in robotics stocks and ETFs with us
+- You can trade on robotic stocks and ETFs with us if you want to go long or short on their price